marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-testing-with-your-own-test-doubles-ef6-onwards.md

 Note that our context implements the IBloggingContext interface.

 If you are using Code First then you can edit your context directly to implement the interface.
-If you are using the EF Designer then you’ll need to edit the T4 template that generates your context.
+If you are using the EF Designer then you?ll need to edit the T4 template that generates your context.
 Open up the \<model_name\>.Context.tt file that is nested under you edmx file, find the following fragment of code and add in the interface as shown.

 ```
 <#=Accessibility.ForType(container)#> partial class <#=code.Escape(container)#> : DbContext, IBloggingContext